 As a human resources coordinator, you play a vital role in an organization’s staffing and employee development efforts.
 You are often the first person in your company that a potential employee comes into contact with, so you are the public “face” of the organization.

 Job Outlook for Human Resources Coordinators

-According to the U.S. Bureau of Labor Statistics (BLS), employment of human resources managers and specialists is projected to increase by 22% through 2018.
-This growth bodes well for human resources coordinators seeking to establish a long-term career in this popular field.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of human resources specialists is projected to grow about as fast as average in the coming years.
+This solid growth bodes well for human resources coordinators seeking to establish a long-term career in this popular field.

 Human resources coordinators assist the senior members of the organization’s human resources team in helping to maintain accurate records, coordinating recruiting activities, reviewing resumes, scheduling employment interviews, and checking backgrounds and references.